 Popular Physics Projects for Class 12

-When pursuing a Physics Project for Class 12, you don’t need to focus on high-tech or complex projects.
+When pursuing a Physics Project Class 12, you don’t need to focus on high-tech or complex projects.
 Instead, opting for simple and easy projects can save time and make explanations more manageable.
 Among the most common Physics Projects for Class 12 topics are electric cars and electric motors.
 Below, you’ll find detailed information about these engaging projects topic-wise.

 Electric Car

-Making an electric car for your Physics project for class 12th will set you apart from your classmates.
+Making an electric car for your Physics project class 12th will set you apart from your classmates.
 It is easy to make and fascinating to see it work, making it a perfect option for a project.
 The electric car works on a simple principle: the transmission of force from the motor to a wheel is carried through two gears and the use of rubber bands that act as a belt.
 You will get to explore various physics concepts, like aerodynamics, conversion of energy, and electric circuits, as well as design while working on the project.

 Materials Required: A Plastic Board for Car Chassis; 4 Wheels; 4 Tyre Rings; Battery Holder; Battery; Motor Mount; Electric Motor; Rubber Bands; Transmission Pulley; Screws; Paper Clips; Straw.